jongolden/agenda-nest/README.md

 ## Job processors

-Job processors are defined using the the `@Define` decorator.
+Job processors are defined using the `@Define` decorator.
 Refer to Agenda's documentation on job definition options.

 ```js
 @Injectable()